vircadia/vircadia-native-core/BUILD_WIN.md

 * Qt WebEngine
 * Qt Script (Deprecated)

-You may also want the Qt Debug Information Files and Sources packages, for convenience.
+For convenience, you may also want the "Qt Debug Information" and "Sources" packages.

 You'll need to create the environment variable that CMake uses to find your system's Qt install.